the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 ![](images/infinite-pagination.png)

 **Task:** Rather than fetching only the first page of a list, extend the functionality for fetching succeeding pages.
-Implement this as an infinite pagination on button click.
+Implement this as infinite pagination on button click.

 **Optional Hints:**